 Depression Awareness Ad Campaign

-On May 6th, the DWC launched a public service announcement (PSA) campaign to raise awareness in the Deaf community about depression.
+In May of 2009, the DWC launched a public service announcement (PSA) campaign to raise awareness in the Deaf community about depression.
 The campaign is built around three PSAs filmed only in American Sign Language (no sound track) featuring deaf professionals and actors, including the well known deaf actress, Linda Bove (from Sesame Street, Happy Days, Search for Tomorrow, and many stage productions).
 Each PSA can be viewed below.
 The 30 and 60-second PSAs are presented in ASL-only and in captioned (subtitled) formats.
 The 45-second PSA, which is a longer and re-edited version of the 30-second PSA, is intended for Internet distribution only and therefore is only in ASL (not captioned).

 Please read our policies for posting DWC public service announcements on your website.